-We noted instances at the Middle School and Elementary School where the same people are responsible for several or all of the following: collecting cash, preparing the deposit, writing checks, signing checks, performing bank reconciliations, and maintaining accounting records.
+We noted instances at the Middle School and Elementary School where the same people are responsible for several or all of the following: writing checks, signing checks, performing bank reconciliations, and maintaining accounting records.
 These duties are incompatible and increase the risk of errors and irregularities occurring, and going undetected.